trutvo/dev-ecosystems/language-samples.md

 ## Java Virtual Machine

+The JVM has a huge amout of libraries and products.

+Products: Apache Tomcat, Jetty, JBoss

 ### Java

     IntStream.rangeClosed(1, 4).map(n -> n * n).reduce(Integer::sum).getAsInt()

 ### Kotlin

+Kotlin is the preferred programming language for the Android platform.

+Products: IntelliJ IDEA, Trello

     (1..4).map({n -> n * n}).sum()

 ### Groovy

+Groovy was originally designed as the standard script language for java.
+You can create Domain-specific language very easy with groovy.

+Products: Gradle, Grails, Spock

     (1..4).collect { it * it }.sum()

+### Scala

+Products: Apache Spark, Apache Kafka, Akka

+    (1 to 4).map { n  => n * n  }.sum

 ### Clojure